millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Adjacency Matrices
 ------------------

-Throughout this whole lab we will be building up to work with a network with 499 nodes and 12560 directed edges.
+Throughout this lab we will be building up to work with a network with 499 nodes and 12560 directed edges.
 This will be our *internet*.
 You will be given the directed edges information in a vector where each row contains a directed edge with starting page on the left and ending page on the right.
 It will be a :math:`12650 \times 2` matrix appearing like,